 L. H. HARDY.
-ANANIAS -0-
+0 ANANIAS

-And there was a certain disciple "ites" means the descendants of cer- at Damascus, named Ananias; and to him said the Lord in a vision, In our day it has been used to Ananias, and he said, behold I am he, designate those who follow the teach- I am here, Lord, and the Lord said ings of some other man, and in this unto him, arise and go into the street particular sense is my mind led to which is called Straight, and inquire write.
-The way this word is used, in the house of Judas for one called it appears to me is very uncharitable.
-Saul, of Tarsus, for behold he pray-I very much admired the writings eth, and hath seen in a vision a man and was baptized.
+And there was a certain disciple "ites" means the descendants of cer- at Damascus, named Ananias; and to him said the Lord in a vision, In our day it has been used to Ananias, and he said, behold I am he, I very much admired the writings eth, and hath seen in a vision a man hear he hath authority from the that shall never be forgotten.
+Some able to do the things they expect of and was baptized.
 Apostles 9:10-18.